apache/incubator-taverna-site/content/download/engine/index.md

   }

 **Apache Taverna Engine** (incubating) is the workflow engine of Apache Taverna.

 The engine executes a Taverna workflow, defined using [Apache Taverna Language](/download/language/).

-Note that the engine also need the
+Note that the engine also needs the
 [activity implementations](/download/common-activities/)
-that actual perform work (e.g. calling a REST service).
+that actually perform work (e.g., calling a REST service).
 To run Taverna workflows, use the
 [Apache Taverna Command Line](/download/command-line/) or [Taverna Server](/download/server/).